 The Benefits of Performance Contracting: Reduced Risk and Increased Value for K-12 Schools

-Performance contracting.
+Energy savings performance contracting.
 It accomplishes energy-focused improvement projects with no upfront capital.
 Benefits include lower energy costs and reduced operations and maintenance budgets.
-But two additional benefits often get overlooked: reduced risk and increased value.
+But two additional benefits of performance contracts often get overlooked: reduced risk and increased value.
 Let’s dive into how performance contracts can reduce risk and increase value for K-12 school districts.

 FAQ: How does performance contracting work in my state?

-Performance contracting is like the design-build construction procurement model.
+Performance contracting, or guaranteed energy savings contracting, is like the design-build construction procurement model.
 One firm, usually an Energy Services Company (ESCO), is solely accountable for the project.
 ESCOs are responsible for project design, engineering, and project management.
 As a result, the school district retains total control over its project from start to finish.
 This differs from traditional methods, where owners manage contracts with designers and constructors.

 So why does this matter?
 Having a cohesive team means the performance contractor knows every detail before quoting the project.
 Performance contractors will ensure the scope is well-defined from the beginning.
 This includes all the improvements and upgrades needed, usually based on a previously conducted facility assessment.
 With a clear plan in place, the risk of unexpected changes or added costs is minimized.
 Some performance contractors provide a “no change order” guarantee to eliminate the risk of going over budget, which can be disruptive, cause unnecessary delays, and lead to embarrassing outcomes.